vierth/fromZerotoN/README.md

 ## Streaming on YouTube
 The bootcamp stream will be [on my YouTube channel](https://www.youtube.com/user/pvierth)<br>
-January 18th to the 22nd, 1pm to 3pm Eastern
+January 18th to the 22nd, 1pm to 3pm Eastern<br>
 [Test stream from Saturday](https://www.youtube.com/watch?v=a9cPL6l2WcE&t=20s)